PaulDance/xr/README.md

     [dedicated plugin](https://github.com/TamCore/autoupdate-oh-my-zsh-plugins).

- * If you only have Bash or a Bash-like shell without an equivalent plugin manager, then you have to clone this repository *somewhere* on your filesystem that is convenient for you and then add the following line to your shell's main configuration file, like `~/.bashrc` for Bash:
+ * If you only have Bash or a Bash-like shell without an equivalent plugin manager, then you have to clone this repository *somewhere* on your file system that is convenient for you and then add the following line to your shell's main configuration file, like `~/.bashrc` for Bash:

    ```bash
    source <path-to-repo>/xr.sh